Oletusarvo/betting-app/README.md

 An idea for an app where a user can create bets and win or lose virtual money.

-The delta branch is for experimenting with multiple tradeable user created currencies.
+The delta branch experiments with user created tradeable currencies.